 The Story of Nathaniel in the Bible

-We hear very little about Nathaniel except for his name on lists of the disciples in all 4 Gospels and in Acts.
+We hear very little about Nathanael except for his name on lists of the disciples in all 4 Gospels and in the book of Acts.

-But John gives us an encounter Nathaniel has with Jesus, which seems very unusual.
+But the Gospel of John gives us an encounter Nathanael has with Jesus, which seems very unusual.
 We find this story in John 1:44-51.

 Philip and Nathanael